 It won’t engage the reader or writer in the same way.

 It could be useful, as you write your first draft, to note down all of the things you could see, smell, touch, and taste.
 This will help bring back the memory immediately.
 It will also make your writing more vivid.

 During the later drafts, you can use this tip to make your writing come alive.
 A feeling of distrust becomes a tension in your shoulders as the hairs on your arm bristle.
 A tree branch breaking becomes a sound like the fracturing of bones.
 Showing and not telling ensures your writing is colorful and engaging for your reader.

-You can split up this process by rewriting individual chapters, to ensure each are well-written, or you can work on it as a whole.
+You can split up this process by rewriting individual chapters, to ensure each is well-written, or you can take one story and work on it as a whole.

 This is what you’re aiming for.